nevinpuri/Nevin-weather-app/README.md

 Make different gifs for each of the different descriptions Make everything async so I can keep on refreshing the weather every couple of seconds until it loads

+Recode the entire thing because right now its kind of slow and not too greatly coded